Safeguarding Sensitive Credentials for SP-API Applications

 Abstract

-Ensuring that sensitive credentials are safeguarded is fundamental for application developers.
+It is essential for application developers to safeguard their sensitive credentials.
 Hardcoding sensitive credentials is one of the most common mistakes developers make when developing an application.
 Hardcoding sensitive credentials, such as API keys and secret keys, can lead to exposure of these credentials.
-This whitepaper explains the risks of hardcoding sensitive data and outlines steps you can take to avoid them.
+This technical paper explains the risks of hardcoding sensitive data and outlines steps you can take to avoid them.

 Introduction

-This Whitepaper advises developers to avoid hardcoding credentials as a shortcut to save time on launch or release of new features, and as a result, avoid incurring a security gap.
+This technical paper advises you, as a developer, on how to avoid hardcoding credentials as a shortcut to save time on launch or release of new features, and as a result, avoid incurring a security gap.
 This document provides guidance on best practices such as layer protection, rotation of encryption keys, and the use of private code repositories instead of public ones.

 Data Protection Policy (DPP) requirements